 - If that’s not the case then we are getting the maturity mismatch situation

-5. And last but not least – the credit money – the lending process in traditional banking is creating fiat credit money, which is 90% of our total fiat money.
+- And last but not least – the credit money – a lending process in traditional banking is creating fiat credit money, which is 90% of our total fiat money.
 All fiat money on our bank accounts is the credit-money.
 Only the notes and coins in our wallets are the base money.

 The credit-money itself has existed for 5’000 years.
 Most of this time as decentral-credit money.
 Only the last 100 years we did had centralized credit money.

-The Compound.finance has addressed key elements of crypto lending.
-It’s a step in the right direction.
+The Compound has addressed key elements of crypto lending, however, it lacks several features required for the fixed income markets.
+Nevertheless, it’s a step in the right direction.

 The Roadmap the Crypto Fixed Income Markets requires several additional components.
-These components are part of traditional fixed income markets and we suspect they will be part of Crypto Fixed Income Markets too.
+These components are part of traditional fixed income markets and they will be part of Crypto Fixed Income Markets too.

 There is a lot to do!